yanntrividic/idml-pandoc-reader/CONTRIBUTING.md

 * [ ] Design an interface for OutDesign's frontend
 * [ ] Write tests...
 Many tests...
 * [ ] Add a "Similar approaches section" in the docs somewhere, with IDML2JSON and such
+* [ ] Add in the docs a reference to the logfile that is generated

 ### Issues to publish on jgm/pandoc